Dev-Vithushan/Github-session-uki/inter.md

 - Introduction
 - Setting Up the Repository
 - Forking and Cloning
-- Creating a New Branch
+- Creating a New Branchgit push
 - Making Changes
 - Creating a Pull Request (PR)
 - Simulating a Merge Conflict